amielnoy/WebServiceTestCibus/README.md

 I have provided also a github actions pipeline(workflow)

-So you can run the server(using buils & run docker commands) and the test from this link: https://github.com/amielnoy/WebServiceTestCibus/actions/workflows/docker-image.yml
+So you can run the server(using build & run docker commands) and the test from this link: https://github.com/amielnoy/WebServiceTestCibus/actions/workflows/docker-image.yml